 - Be committed to using education to better your life and that of your family and/or community.

-- Applicant must be a high school senior
+Must be a high school senior in Bates and Cass Counties.

 DEADLINE: POSTMARK BY FEBRUARY 28